Photo: © Barry Iverson

 About the Author

-Naguib Mahfouz was one of the most prominent writers of Arabic fiction in the twentieth century.
-Born in Cairo in 1911, he began writing when he was seventeen.
-Over his long career, he wrote nearly forty novel-length works and hundreds of short stories, ranging from re-imaginings of ancient myths to subtle commentaries on contemporary Egyptian politics and culture.
-His most famous work is The Cairo Trilogy (consisting of Palace Walk, Palace of Desire, and Sugar Street), which focuses on a Cairo family through three generations, from 1917 until 1952.
-In 1988, Mahfouz became the first writer in Arabic to be awarded the Nobel Prize in Literature.
+Naguib Mahfouz was born in Cairo in 1911 and began writing when he was seventeen.
+His nearly forty novels and hundreds of short stories range from re-imaginings of ancient myths to subtle commentaries on contemporary Egyptian politics and culture.
+Of his many works, the most famous is the Cairo Trilogy, consisting of Palace Walk (1956), Palace of Desire (1957), and Sugar Street (1957), which focuses on a Cairo family through three generations, from 1917 until 1952.
+In 1988, he was the first writer in Arabic to be awarded the Nobel Prize in Literature.
 He died in August 2006.